Wondering what is next in life might lead you to decide that you need a five-year plan.

 No, really, you can’t create a decent long-term plan without knowing three critical items: your vision and mission, and method.

-And the bad news is that you may have to take a while to wrangle these into place…and it will be well worth it.
+The bad news is that you may have to take a while to wrangle these into place… and it will be well worth it.

-Three prompts that might help you get started along with examples from my own business:
+Three prompts that might help you get started, along with examples from my business:

 Create your five-year plan